Reginleif88/reginleif_lab/docs/Project-11-VLAN-Network-Segmentation.md

 - [ ] Test VM can ping gateway (172.16.10.1)
 - [ ] Test VM can ping DC (172.16.5.10)
 - [ ] Test VM can resolve DNS (nslookup reginleif.io)
+- [ ] DCs can resolve external domains (nslookup google.com)
+- [ ] DNS forwarders updated to new VLAN gateways (172.16.5.1, 172.17.5.1)
 - [ ] Cross-site: HQ VLAN 10 can ping Branch DC (172.17.5.10)
 - [ ] Road Warrior can reach new VLANs
 - [ ] AD subnets registered in Sites and Services